Skip to content

 Types of Curricula in International Schools: A Guide for First-Time Expat Parents

-Should you choose the globally recognised IB?
+Should you choose the globally recognised International Baccalaureate (IB)?

 The structured, exam-focused British curriculum?

-Or the flexible, broad American system?
+Or the broad and flexible American system?

 🎯 Need help shortlisting schools by curriculum?
 Start with doris